-Our broad scope encompasses a number of topics, for example issues of cognitive and epistemic justice that dictate what counts as knowledge and who says what stands as true; the emancipatory function of education to disturb stagnated imaginaries and forefront a politics of recognition, educational governance that represents a diverse range of practitioners and students at all levels of decision making, and much more.
+Our broad scope encompasses a number of topics, for example issues of cognitive and epistemic justice that dictate what counts as knowledge and who says what stands as true; the emancipatory function of education to disturb stagnated imaginaries and forefront a politics of recognition; the interconnectedness of our social and natural spheres which demand the simultaneous consideration of environmental justice with social justice and how to educate and advocate for this; educational governance that represents a diverse range of practitioners and stakeholders at all levels of decision making, and much more.

-There is also a focus on methodologies that contribute to social justices which are particularly prevalent and have along heritage in educational research such as participatory methods, action research, popular education and co-produced research.
+There is also a focus on methodologies that contribute to social justice which are particularly prevalent and have a long heritage in educational research such as participatory methods, action research, popular education and co-produced research.